anhdadenpp/KokeKloud-Lab-Kubernetes-Challenge/README.md

-# KokeKloud-Lab-Kubernetes-Challenge-1
+# KokeKloud-Lab-Kubernetes-Challenge
-Solution for  Lab- Kubernetes Challenge 1 on KodeKloud
+Solution for Lab- Kubernetes Challenge  on KodeKloud